Ecotricity logotype 0345 555 7100

 Our structure includes numerous ground-breaking Green Britain Group Limited subsidiaries, including amongst others:

-• Devil’s Kitchen Limited, our venture taking super healthy vegan food to schools;
+• Forest Green Kitchen Limited, our venture manufacturing super-healthy vegan food for consumption in schools;

 • The Sky Mining Company Limited, one of the world’s first producers of sustainable diamonds made entirely from the sky;